balerum03/associations/README.md

 - Go to the main page of the repo.
 - Press the "Code" button and get the repo link.
-- The run `git clone https://github.com/balerum03/associations.git` to download the project
+- Then run `git clone https://github.com/balerum03/associations.git` to download the project

 ## How To Run This Application In Console

 - After cloning the repo, go to the directory where the project was cloned and open your terminal.
-- Once you are on the terminal type `bundle install`
+- Once you are on the terminal type `bundle install`.
-- run `rails db:create`
+- Run `rails db:create` to create the data base.
 - Then run `rails db:migrate` to migrate the database.
 - When the migration is done then just type `rails server`.
 - Go to your browser and in the URL section put `127.0.0.1:3000`, where `3000` is the port ruby has as default.